Long Island Motor Parkway: Demise

 Historical marker for the Long Island Motor Parkway in Melville.

 Roadway design advances of the 1920s rendered the road obsolete less than 20 years after construction.
 At the same time Robert Moses was planning the Northern State Parkway.
-In 1929, the owners and some Long Island officials proposed that New York State should buy the road and integrate it into the state parkway system, despite its narrow roadway (varying from 16 to 22 feet wide) and steep bridges not meeting new standards.
+In 1929, the owners and some Long Island officials proposed that the New York State government should buy the road and integrate it into the state parkway system, despite its narrow roadway (varying from 16 to 22 ft wide) and steep bridges not meeting new standards.
 Moses opposed the idea, stating that the Long Island Motor Parkway had been "a white elephant for the last twenty years" and that it would need significant reconstruction to integrate it into the state parkway system.

 The completion of the Northern State Parkway signaled the end for the road.
 In 1937, the portion of the Long Island Motor Parkway in Suffolk County was donated to Suffolk County.
 In July 1938, the remainder of the parkway's land was given to Nassau County and the Long Island State Parks Commission.